jeffreyfjohnson/KotlinNativeDemo/README.md

 # KotlinNativeDemo
 Spike on compiling Kotlin code into a binary Framework that we can use in iOS code.
 The cool thing about this is that it is not all-or-nothing.
 An iOS app can be written 100% in Objective-C/Swift, and use just one class written in Kotlin, exported to a Framework.
 Swift code calls the Kotlin class as if it were written in Swift.
 It should be very easy to test the waters without committing to a huge change.

+There are some considerations around importing the Framework itself (see the iOS Framework subheader below), as well as considerations of how we get updated versions of the shared code/Framework to the iOS project seamlessly.
+Debugging is also unknown

 ## Areas of interest
 ### Counting and saving to defaults
 [The CountSaver file](https://github.com/jeffreyfjohnson/KotlinNativeDemo/blob/master/commoncode/src/commonMain/kotlin/com/gospotcheck/android/mpp/CountSaver.kt) in the common kotlin module has two classes: